adaxi/blog/_posts/2010-02-27-add-google-autocomplete-to-your-website.md

 </script>
 ```

-Then you have to declare you search form.
+Declare you search form.
 This is the code that I use to create my search form.

 ```html
 <form method="get" action="http://www.google.com/search">